urcomputeringpal/pr-preview-deploy-ux-action/README.md

 # pr-preview-deploy-ux-action

-GitHub Actions allows users to configure an environment for a job, but it's not yet possible to configure that environment as `transient.
-This GitHub Action creates and updates transient Deployment objects using the GitHub API to provide a friendly user-experience for interacting with PR preview deployments that are destroyed when a PR is merged or closed.
+GitHub Actions allows users to configure an environment for a job, but it's not yet possible to configure that environment as `transient`.
+This GitHub Action creates and updates transient Deployment objects using the GitHub API to provide a friendly user-experience for interacting with PR preview deployments that are conventionally destroyed when a PR is merged or closed.

 ## Features